 I save my new pin to my most relevant board first then create more pins to pin to group boards.
 Using new pins every time.
 I don’t repin my own pins anymore.
 My traffic drops immediately if I do.

 Adding on what I just said, I rotate my blog posts according to the order I wrote them in WordPress.
 Starting at the very first post I wrote.
 Creating pins for each of my blog posts.
 Usually, only 5 or 10 at a time, depending on how much I have to do that day.
 I try to batch my blogging tasks by creating multiple pins per blog post.
 Giving that post a lot of exposure and potential to grow.

-Also, since you can’t create a blog post everyday because of the amount of time it takes, creating a pin is much easier.
-Fresh new pins is what will grow your Pinterest traffic, since that is the new Pinterest best practice.
+Also, since you can’t create a blog post every day because of the amount of time it takes, creating a pin is much easier.
+Fresh new pins are what will grow your Pinterest traffic since that is the new Pinterest best practice.

 Related Content: https://anastasiablogger.com/blogging/pinterest-hacks/